Find the Best Sump Pump Repair Services in UK

 • Clogged Impeller: The impeller, which is the spinning part of the pump that moves the water, can become clogged with debris..
 Clean the impeller by removing the pump cover and carefully clearing any debris.

 • Faulty Check Valve: A check valve allows water to flow in one direction only, preventing backflow.
-Replace the check valve if necessary.
+Check valve failure is a common issue.

 • Motor Issues: The pump motor may be burnt out or malfunctioning, preventing it from pumping water. .
 If you hear a humming sound but no water is moving, this could indicate a motor problem.